turtlemonvh/blanket/README.md

     - bulk delete
     - a way to show messages for things we have done (toast messages)
     - re-run a task that has run, or is stalled
-    - add a new task of a given type, with specific overrides
     - launch and manage workers
     - fix memory leak (was >500 mb when running for a while)
 - log to multiple locations